89 Jermyn Street Will Be Closing For An Exciting Refurbishment.

 The Floris family are delighted to announce the restoration and refurbishment of their flagship shop at 89 Jermyn Street, the first in over 100 years.

-The shop will be temporarily closed from this Sunday, 19th February until Friday 17th March.
+The shop will be temporarily closed from this Sunday, 19th February 2017.
 During this time, and to accommodate any inconvenience caused by the temporary closure, we will be opening a pop-up shop just a few paces down the road at 68 Jermyn Street, which will be open during normal trading hours (excluding Sundays) from 20th February until 89 Jermyn Street reopens.

 This page has been created to let you know how you can find out more about the work taking place, and to keep you involved in the process, as well as to share updates with you and welcome you with a chance to ask any questions you may have.
 If you would like to find out further information, please get in touch with us through our social media channels or by contacting our customer service team on the details below: